-When outsourcing the creation of your content, you’ll find that most providers offer their services in one of two ways (or both):
+When outsourcing the creation of your content, you’ll find that most content writing companies offer their services in one of two ways (or both):

 - Managed Service

-Self-Service refers to a hands-off approach by the content provider where businesses use an online platform, create and place individual orders, select a price level, and manage and quality check the resulting content with each individual writer once it has been completed.
+Self-service refers to a hands-off approach by the content writing service where businesses use an online platform, create and place individual orders, select a price level, and manage and quality check the resulting content with each individual writer once it has been completed.

 This option is typically the cheapest of the two (and the most time consuming) and most resembles the process in which you’d interact with an in-house writer, but with the caveat of having to manage your content through that content provider’s specific platform.

-Managed Service offers companies additional value in the customer service and convenience department.
+Managed writing service offers companies additional value in the customer service and convenience department.
 With this option, you’ll usually have access to a dedicated account manager who will consult with you on projects, create a dedicated team of writers around your campaigns and manage your team of writers.
 You’re left only with the task of placing an order.
-Keep in mind that not all content providers offer account management, and not all managed services have the same perks.
+Keep in mind that not all content writing services offer account management, and not all managed writing services have the same perks.

 Some features included in account management can be additional to the cost of the content.
-These might include proofreading, editing, keyword research, meta info, images and posting, among others.
+These might include content strategy, proofreading, editing, keyword research, meta info, images and blog posting, among others.

 Many online writing companies require a $2,500 – $10,000 retainer from clients in order to take advantage of managed services.
 Others have a monthly membership fee.
 For our comparison, we’ll use the managed service model here at BKA Content, which doesn’t require a retainer or membership fee and comes at no extra cost.

-Pricing for outsourced content creation typically falls under one (or more) of the options below:
+Pricing for outsourced content companies typically falls under one (or more) of the options below: